Rockies vs. Rangers Player Props Betting Odds

-Player props can be found for Marcus Semien and Charlie Blackmon, among others, when the Texas Rangers host the Colorado Rockies at Globe Life Field on Friday at 8:05 PM ET.
+The Texas Rangers host the Colorado Rockies at Globe Life Field on Saturday at 4:05 PM ET.
+Those looking to place a player prop wager can find odds for Marcus Semien, Charlie Blackmon and others in this game.

 Bet on this matchup or its props with DraftKings!